-3. DEFERRED REVENUE
+3. DEFERRED INFLOWS OF RESOURCES

 Receivables, such as taxes receivable, may be measurable but not available.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
-Reported deferred revenues are those where asset recognition criteria have been met but which revenue recognition criteria have not been met.
+Reported deferred inflows are those where asset recognition criteria have been met but which revenue recognition criteria have not been met.